iqbalhanif/etl-bigquery/README.md

 3. For Google SDK setup you can read [here](https://github.com/iqbalhanif/ge-data-quality)

 ## Task 1: From MySQL DB to Big Query Dataset
-1. Create Airflow variables to store confidential information such as MySQL connection properties:
+1. Create Airflow variables to store confidential information such as MySQL connection properties: <br />
    · Host <br />
    · User <br />
    · Password <br />